infantopratik/slate/source/includes/_budgets.md

-group_id | yes | Identifier of the group for which the budgets need to be fetched status | no | Filter by budget status budget_period_id | no | Filter by budget period
+group_id | yes | Identifier of the group for which the budgets need to be fetched status | no | Filter by budget status budget_period_id | no | Filter by budget period page | no | Get budgets for this page per_page | no | Specifies how many items to be returned for each page

 ## Show budget